mizosoft/methanol/docs/object_mapping.md

 ### Classpath

-First, implement delegating
-`Encoder` & `Decoder` that forward to the instances created by the adapter factory.
-Use `ForwadingEncoder` & `ForwardingDecoder` to make this easier.
+First, implement delegating `Encoder` & `Decoder` that forward to the instances created by the adapter factory.
+Use `ForwardingEncoder` & `ForwardingDecoder` to make this easier.

 ```java
 class GsonHolder {